 http://www.example.com/shop/gorgeous-red-cocktail-dresses shows site visitors a Thematic Page called Gorgeous Red Cocktail Dresses.

-http://www.example.com/shop/gorgeous-red-cocktail-dress shows site visitors a 404 error because the correct theme name uses the plural form of dress: dresses.
+http://www.example.com/shop/gorgeous-red-cocktail-dress shows site visitors a 404 error because the URL uses dress instead of dresses.

 As with all other HTTP errors, we recommend that you redirect the error to your site's home page.